Our Services

 Helpful Resources

-There are several factors to consider.
-See below to understand exact number cutoffs, who is at higher risk, how doctors diagnose it, the lifestyle and medication steps that lower it, how to monitor at home, and which next steps to take with your clinician.
+Key factors to understand include: exact blood pressure number cutoffs, who is at higher risk, how doctors diagnose hypertension, lifestyle changes and medications that lower it, how to monitor readings at home, and the right next steps to discuss with your clinician.

 Hypertension is extremely common.
 According to major health organizations like the American Heart Association (AHA) and the Centers for Disease Control and Prevention (CDC), nearly half of adults have elevated blood pressure or hypertension.
 Yet many don't know it.